Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

 Solving (\hyperlink{(MSP)}{$\mathcal{I}_{\text{MSP}}$}) amounts to finding the maximum number of ``independent'' components, i.e., a set of components of maximum size such that monitoring each component requires a unique detector.
 We denote the set (resp. the size) of MSPs by $\emm$ (resp. $\semm$).

 Although, (\hyperlink{(MSC)}{$\mathcal{I}_{\text{MSC}}$}) and (\hyperlink{(MSP)}{$\mathcal{I}_{\text{MSP}}$}) are known to be NP-hard problems, modern mixed-integer optimization solvers can be used to optimally solve them for realistic problem instances; see Section~\ref{sec:app}.
-Furthermore, their integer programming formulations have linear programming relaxations that are dual of each other (see Ch.
-13.1 of \cite{Vazirani:2001}).
+Furthermore, their integer programming formulations have linear programming relaxations that are dual of each other (see Chapter 13.1 of \cite{Vazirani:2001}).
 This implies that $\semm \leq \smsc$.

 MSCs and MSPs represent the network's \emph{coverage} and \emph{spread}, respectively: $\smsc$ represents the minimum number of detectors required by \defender to completely monitor the network, and $\semm$ represents the maximum number of attack resources for which \attacker can spread her attacks across the network.
 In fact, solving $\Gamma(b_1,b_2)$ is trivial when $b_1 \geq \smsc$, because \defender can monitor all network components by deterministically positioning the detectors on an MSC.
-A direct consequence is that the optimal number of detectors in \ECOP, $b_1^\dag$, is at most $\smsc$.
+Such a detector positioning satisfies constraints~\eqref{all_NE} for any target detection rate $\alpha$.
+A direct consequence is that the optimal number of detectors in \ECOP, $b_1^*$, is at most $\smsc$.

-Additionally, the equilibrium characterization of the game $\Gamma(b_1,b_2)$ is practically relevant (and interesting) when \attacker's number of attack resources is less than the size of MSPs, i.e., $b_2 < \semm$.
+On the other hand, a practically relevant (and interesting) case is when \attacker's number of attack resources is less than the size of MSPs, i.e., $b_2 < \semm$.
 This case captures the situations in which the network is ``large enough'' in that \attacker can exhaust her ability to spread attacks, thereby making it most challenging for \defender to detect the attacks using her inspection strategy.
 Furthermore, when $b_2 \geq \semm$, a larger number of attack resources improves \defender's ability to detect some of the attacks.
 Thus, an inspection strategy that ensures the target detection performance for the case $b_2 < \semm$ can also be applied when $b_2 \geq \semm$.
-Henceforth, our analysis of the game $\Gamma(b_1,b_2)$ primarily focuses on the case when $b_1 < \smsc$ and $b_2 < \semm$ (see Fig.~\ref{Regimes}).
+Henceforth, our analysis primarily focuses on the case when $b_1 < \smsc$ and $b_2 < \semm$ (see Figure~\ref{Regimes}).
 We discuss the other cases whenever relevant.